Quality Before And After School Care in Your Child’s Own School

 Shamong School District

 - Indian Mills Elementary School

-- Indian Mills Middle School (Students are bused to Indian Mills Elementary at dismissal)
+- Indian Mills Middle School (Students are bused to Indian Mills Elementary)

 Tabernacle School District

 - Tabernacle Elementary School (Students are escorted to Olson Middle School)

 Contact Becca Gutwirth, School’s Out Director at firstname.lastname@example.org or 609-654-8225 x 1520 with any questions.

 Our School’s Out staff members are a diverse group of mature and caring individuals who truly love working with children.
 Before we send any staff member into our School’s Out before- and after-school child care program, they are rigorously interviewed, background-checked, fingerprinted and participate in a thorough orientation which addresses safety, youth development, counseling techniques, bullying resolution and required State of New Jersey policies.